tmpaul06/es7-mongo-example/Readme.md

 1. Make sure docker and docker-compose are installed on your system.
 2. If you are running linux machine, you may need `sudo` before each command below.

-3. Run `docker-compose up`, this will spawn up a MongDB primary, a MongoDB secondary, and Mongo Connector in a third docker container.
+3. Run `docker-compose up`, this will spawn up a MongDB standalone and Mongo Connector in a third docker container.
-The python connector will wait for 20 seconds so that Mongo can elect a PRIMARY.
+The python connector will wait for 20 seconds so that Mongo standalone can initiate a replica set.

+	> Do not worry if you see the container replica-activator exit, this to work-around some issues with running mongo in docker. https://github.com/yougov/mongo-connector/issues/391

 4. I've disabled the logs for mongo containers to prevent chattiness.
 You can remove the logging: driver: None from docker-compose file to see Mongo logs